Kentucky GOP trying again with teacher pension bill

-Republicans in Kentucky are trying again with a bill that would make changes to the state's troubled public pension plan for teachers.
+Republicans in Kentucky are trying again to change the state's troubled public pension plan for teachers, tapping two public school employees to put forward a bill they hope will avoid a repeat of last year's massive protests that closed schools across the state.

-Republican Rep. Scott Lewis filed House Bill 504 on Wednesday.
-It would make changes to the retirement system for any teacher hired after Jan.
-1, 2020.
-Teachers would still be in a defined benefit pension plan, but they would have to work until age 55 before they could retire with full benefits.
-Right now, teachers can retire once they reach 27 years of service.

-The Republican-controlled legislature passed a pension bill last year over the objections of many teachers who closed schools to protest at the state Capitol.
-The state Supreme Court struck the law down in December.
+The GOP-dominated state legislature passed a bill last year that would have put all new teacher hires into a hybrid pension plan that the state's largest teachers' association opposed.
+Thousands of teachers protested at the Capitol and the Kentucky Supreme Court struck that law down in December.

+At least 40 educators ran for seats in the Kentucky legislature in November.
+On Wednesday, two of those that won filed the Republicans' second attempt at changing the pension system.
+And this time, it appears they have early support from the teachers' association.

+"From all indications it looks much more promising than previous bills filed in the last two years," said Stefanie Winkler, president of the Kentucky Education Association.
+"This has been a much more open process."

 Sign Up and Save